savaslabs/savaslabs.github.io/_posts/2017-03-20-developers-toolbox-q1-2017.md

 It works by starting a SSH server on the host computer and generating a unique session ID that others can connect to via their terminal or a web browser.
 You can have multiple connected individuals in a session, though we typically use it more for 1-1 debugging and troubleshooting.

 Be aware, collaborators will have _direct_ access to your terminal, so only share with people you trust and be careful about accidental commands.
-Other than that, it's free and easy to set up -- check out the instruction's [here](https://www.teleconsole.com/).
+Other than that, it's free and easy to set up -- check it out [here](https://www.teleconsole.com/).

-EXAMPLE PIC
+<script type="text/javascript" src="https://asciinema.org/a/7oargr7f911dm8qz4c5m0k2iw.js" id="asciicast-7oargr7f911dm8qz4c5m0k2iw" async></script>
+<span class="caption">Terminal sharing 2,700 miles away!</span>

 ## 2. Accessing a Dockerized database via PhpMyAdmin or PhpStorm